-Trust you, they say, but I was raised to never trust a stranger.
+Trust your instinct, they say, but I was raised to never trust a stranger.

 Viv for today xo

-I wrote this poem when I was in my early years of parenthood.
-I’m pleased to say I did eventually find my instinct and we’ve become the best of friends.
+I’m pleased to say that I did eventually find my instinct and we’ve become the best of friends.
 But in my journey to find it, I wasn’t always gracious, as my biggest parenting fail demonstrates.